flyteorg/flyte/cookbook_se/recipes/core/remote_flyte/README.rst

 Serialize your workflows and tasks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+Getting your tasks, workflows, and launch plans to run on a Flyte platform is effectively a two-step process.
+Serialization is the first step of that process.
+It is the translation of all your Flyte entities defined in Python, into Flyte IDL entities, defined in protobuf.

 Once you've built a Docker container image with your updated code changes, you can use the predefined make target to easily serialize your tasks:

 .. code-block::